Milton, MA - Everything you Want to Know

 Tucker Elementary School, Cunningham School, Grover Elementary School, and Collicot Elementary School are all given an A rating from Niche.
 Great Schools gives Collicot a ten out of ten rating.
 The area is known for its excellent school districts, both public and private.
 The schools get the A rating from the grades children get and the skill of the teaching staff.
 Diversity is another plus for these educational facilities.

-There are two middle education schools in the town.
+There are two middle education schools in Milton Mass.
 Charles S. Pierce Middle School offers a ratio of 13 students per teacher giving students extra attention.
 Chamberlain International School is a boarding school offering a variety of programs for children with special needs and learning styles.

 The local High School is the primary education facility for older children and teens.
 This school gets an A+ rating from Niche.
 It features a 15 to one student to teacher ratio.
 It gets top ranks for diversity, college preparation classes, extracurricular activities, the health of students, the teaching staff, and the safety of the campus.